-For this dairy-free version of béchamel, I used homemade cashew creamo because the flavor and texture it creates is almost an exact match to traditional béchamel.
+For this vegan béchamel, I use a vegan heavy cream (made with cashews) because the flavor and texture it creates is almost an exact match to traditional béchamel.
 I tested A LOT of 'milk' options - this is the perfect choice hands down.
 No substitutions please!

 Funny Side Story: Starting when I was about 10 years old, making sauce was my job on Sundays either for a white sauce, cheese sauce or gravy.
 Mother would tell me, 'only two rules, Tracy, keep stirring and no lumps'!

 Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
 However, I typically add vegan cheese on each piece of lasagna!